 Call (775) 748-2355 to schedule a consultation with our friendly staff in the Sleep Lab.

 Stan struggles falling and staying asleep.
 Mary can't get a good night's sleep due to her husband Bob's loud snoring.
 David often wakes up with a headache and is exhausted all day.
 Stan, Bob, and David each experience some kind of chronic sleep disorder that makes it hard for them to sleep at night or stay awake during the day.

 More than 40 million Americans have chronic sleep disorders that affect their health in a variety of ways.
 Northeastern Nevada Regional Hospital can help determine if you're suffering from an undiagnosed sleep problem.
-The Sleep Center at Northeastern Nevada Regional Hospital provides diagnostic sleep studies and follow-up treatment for various sleep disorders.
-Our computerized equipment provides comprehensive, state-of-the-art sleep evaluations to aid in accurately diagnosing and effectively treating sleep disorders.

 To determine the best treatment, our sleep specialist will ask about your sleep problem and perform a physical exam that includes a mouth, throat, and nose check, weight reading, blood pressure check, heart rate, and neck size measurement.
 In addition to this initial evaluation, a sleep study may be needed to provide additional information about the nature and severity of your sleep problem.